 Primary hot water flowrate exceeds the minimum flow setpoint of the next available stage (see Section 5.21.8).

-Failsafe Condition: HW supply temperature is 10°F < setpoint for 15 minutes.
+Failsafe Condition: HW supply temperature is [UNITS [6°C] [10°F]] < setpoint for 15 minutes.

 If all boilers enabled in the current stage are condensing, stage down if all of the following are true: